Low complexity among principal fully irreducible elements of Out($F_3$): The Rank-3 Principal Stratum Automaton A3

 \end{prop}

-\begin{proof} By Theorem \ref{p:PrincipalGivesLoop}, the Stallings fold decomposition of any representative $g$ of a principal fully irreducible $\vphi \in\outt$ is partial-fold conjugate to one determining a directed loop in $\widehat{\mA_3}$. \parpic[r]{ } The image to the right schematically depicts $\widehat{\mA_3}$, with the folds changing the labeling on the ltt structure included as dashed.
-The numbers on the arrows indicate how many distinct maps connect the isomorphism classes of ltt structures.
-It is an interesting observation that, as drawn to the right and in Figure \ref{f:mA3}, $\widehat{\mA_3}$ has a clockwise orientation.
+\begin{proof} By Theorem \ref{p:PrincipalGivesLoop}, the Stallings fold decomposition of any representative $g$ of a principal fully irreducible $\vphi \in\outt$ is partial-fold conjugate to one determining a directed loop in $\widehat{\mA_3}$.

+\parpic[r]{ } The image to the right schematically depicts $\widehat{\mA_3}$, with folds changing the labeling on the ltt structure included as dashed.
+In this figure we group together the nodes differing only by an edge-label permutation into a single node, indexed by roman numerals; this grouping is also shown in Figure~\ref{f:mA3}.
+Numbers on the arrows indicate how many distinct maps connect the isomorphism classes of ltt structures.
+It is interesting to note that, as drawn here and in Figure \ref{f:mA3}, $\widehat{\mA_3}$ has a clockwise orientation.

-One can then observe that, once Node I is removed the maximal strongly connected component, which we call here $\mM_I$, includes none of Node I, Node II, or Node III.
+One can then observe that, once Node I is removed, the maximal strongly connected component, which we call here $\mM_I$, includes none of Node I, Node II, or Node III.
 Further, in the edge-labeling scheme of Figure \ref{f:mA3}, no permutation within $\mM_I$ contains $c$ and no fold within $\mM_I$ maps $c$ over another edge.

 Hence, no directed loop within $\mM_I$ can define an irreducible map.
-And we thus have that any irreducible map represented by a directed loop in the automata would need to contain Node I, which is the left-hand image in the statement of the proposition.
+And we thus have that any irreducible map represented by a directed loop in the automaton would need to contain Node I, which is the left-hand image in the statement of the proposition.
 The underlying graph of this ltt structure is the middle image.
 Inspection of all 4 folds entering Node I (including the self-maps), indicates that the axis must also pass through the third graph in the image. \end{proof}